Toontown-Event-Horizon/panda-utils/README.md

 ## Future plans
 * Reverse palettizing based on the image coordinates
 * Automatic decimation in the Asset Pipeline for collision purposes
-* Addition of palettize functionality into the Asset Pipeline
 * Addition of toon head functionality into the Asset Pipeline